Port of Everett: Facilities

 The Port of Everett includes both a deep-water commercial seaport and a marina with over 2,300 slips, which is the largest public marina on the United States' West Coast.
 Ambitious redevelopment began in 2006 to convert the north end of the waterfront into a community of maritime businesses, retail shops and condominiums, beginning with the Port of Everett's Port Gardner Wharf.
 In 2006, the seaport received 119 ships and 59 barges, totaling some 192,000 short tons of cargo.
 The port's renovated South Terminal was opened in April 2021, featuring a set of 214 ft cranes and a new dock.

 The port also operates a boat launch on 10th Street; it serves a ferry to Jetty Island, an artificial island that was originally constructed in 1895 to help create an easier navigating experience for commercial ships.

 Waterfront businesses

 The waterfront is also home to the Everett Yacht Club, which was founded in 1907, although it existed in some form as early as 1895.
 During summer months, the marina is home to the Waterfront Concert Series, part of a citywide free concert series.
 Each September, Tenth Street Park on the waterfront is home to the annual Everett Coho Derby, while each August the marina promenade is gowned in local art during the Fresh Paint Festival of Artists.

+Residential apartments were first built at the port in 2021.
+The Port added housing as part of a larger push towards neighborhood and commercial development.

+OceanGate, a private submersible manufacturer and operator, moved to the Port of Everett in 2015 and built several vessels at their Everett facility.
+Following the destruction of their submersible Titan in June 2023 the company's offices were closed indefinitely.

+Redevelopment

+The Port of Everett has several redevelopment programs for 65 acre of the waterfront, named districts, that have been underway since the 2010s; they aim to add mixed-use buildings and non-industrial businesses to the waterfront area.
+A 142-room hotel opened in late 2019 at Waterfront Place, the first portion of the redeveloped waterfront.
+It was followed by two apartment buildings with 249 units that opened in 2021 and a restaurant row opened in 2023.
+The second major area of the redevelopment, named the Millwright District, is scheduled to open beginning in 2026 once construction of new buildings and roads is completed.
+It is planned to have 40,000 sqft of retail space, office space, and 200 housing units.